ryanmaffey/ryanmaffey.dev/posts/what-is-abstraction.md

 It's easy to go overboard and over-abstract in an attempt to make code super generic and re-usable.
 You end up losing clarity on the feature you're building because you try to make it work for every possible use case and not the one(s) that you've been presented with.
 It makes it difficult for anyone else to understand what you've done and why.

-This topic is a whole article in itself which I hope to write someday.
+This topic could easily be a whole blog post in itself, which I hope I'll be able to write someday.

 ### The Wrong Abstraction